 Additionally, Apple indicated that it will soon release a new Shared with You API for developers to better utilize this feature, which was released with iOS 15, and apps utilizing SharePlay will now be integrated into Facetime and—quite notably—Messages, potentially opening the door to many new possibilities for app developers.

-iOS 16 also brings with it a variety of new dictation improvements, which is now entirely on-device.
-For example, users can now correct text by selecting it and dictating the correction.
+iOS 16 brings with it a variety of new dictation improvements, now entirely on-device.
+For example, users will be able to correct text by selecting it and vocally dictating the correction.
 Apple also mentioned a new API for better integration with Siri.

 Finally, Live Text will now also apply to video, and Apple announced a new Live Text API, allowing developers to better utilize this feature.